 Benefits of Classroom Debate Lessons & Activities

-Debates are a great tool for engaging students and adding some excitement to classroom curriculum.
+Debates are a great tool for engaging students and adding some excitement to the classroom curriculum.
 A debate is a discussion in which participants articulate and justify their position on an issue.
 Teachers should have students participate in a classroom debate multiple times throughout the semester because they encourage students to:

 Work cooperatively with a team